-7P/Pons-Winnecke is a small comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
+7P/Pons-Winnecke is a mid-sized comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has classified 7P/Pons-Winnecke as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 7P/Pons-Winnecke has 3 close approaches predicted in the coming decades:

 7P/Pons-Winnecke's orbit is determined by observations dating back to April 28, 1921.
 It was last officially observed on Dec.
 16, 2022.
 The IAU Minor Planet Center records 1,679 observations used to determine its orbit.

 The position of 7P/Pons-Winnecke is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.

 The above comparison is an artistic rendering that uses available data on the diameter of 7P/Pons-Winnecke to create an approximate landscape rendering with Mount Everest in the background.
 This approximation is built for full-resolution desktop browsers.
 Shape, color, and texture of asteroid are imagined.